British Rail Class 56: DCRail

 In mid 2017, Devon & Cornwall Railways was bought by the waste contracting firm Cappagh Group.
 Branded as DCRail, the company acquired ex-Fertis locomotives 56103 and 56091 from its former parent BARS.
-Both locomotives are now in traffic.
+Both locomotives are now in traffic..
+In March 2025, the Class 56 Group announced that DC Rail had bought 56301 out of preservation for mainline use.

 DCRail are also current owners of the Willesden 'F' Sidings in London, just south of Wembley.
 Contracts out of the yard include loaded Spoil trains to Calvert land fill in Buckinghamshire.
 With more flows expected in the coming months.

 Floyd Zrt.
 (Hungary)

-Floyd acquired 3 locomotives for use in Hungary.
+Floyd Zrt. acquired three locomotives for use in Hungary.
 56101 & 115 for operations in 2012 and 56117 as a spares donor in 2013.
 56115 suffered damage to one cab after hitting a lorry on a level crossing.
 Subsequently, it was repaired using a cab supplied by UKRL from 56106 in 2017 and 56117 was also brought into use.

-Fleet summary

 Preservation

 Although multiple members of the class have been purchased for preservation, most have re-entered mainline service.
-There are presently only three class 56s that are technically preserved.
+There is presently only one class 56 that is preserved.